Venture Fund Analysis

 When Do They Arise?

-Venture capital funds emerged at the beginning of the 1990s as a way of investing in innovative companies, with a technological base and great development potential , which is why technological companies and young entrepreneurs have been the main objective.
-However, this is not always the case, sometimes venture capital funds also acquire full or partial participation in companies that have a long and solid track record, as a simple way to obtain capital without having a single company and Make a takeover bid (Abor and Biekpe, 2016, p.288).
+Venture capital funds emerged at the beginning of the 1990s as a way of investing in innovative companies, with a technological base and great development potential, which is why technological companies and young entrepreneurs have been the main objective.
+However, this is not always the case sometimes venture capital funds also acquire full or partial participation in companies that have a long and solid track record as a simple way to obtain capital without having a single company and Make a takeover bid (Abor and Biekpe, 2016, p.288).

 The Risk Investor

-- Sales to strategic investor
+• Sales to strategic investor

-- IPO
+• IPO

-- Sale of another venture capital
+• Sale of another venture capital

 Structuring of the Capital Fund

-The whole process can change through after reasonable amount of time has laped as the merging of both the companies that are the part of the capital transfer process can work out in the right manner.
-These entities already have access to the assets and as there is additional debt, the problem of the financial assistance is resolved to a certain extent.
-The net book value of the incorporated assets is also going to turn out well for the given time period to say the least.
+The whole process can change after a reasonable amount of time has lapsed as the merging of both companies that are part of the capital transfer process can work out correctly.
+These entities already have access to the assets, and as there is additional debt, the financial assistance problem is resolved to a certain extent.
+The net book value of the incorporated assets will also turn out well for the given time period, to say the least.

 Functionality of the Venture Funds